mahdi-zade/EEG-AI-Image_reconstruction/README.md

 # EEG_AI_Image-reconstruction

-This page is an analysis and summarization of two papers that attempt to reconstruct images from EEG brain recordings.
-We are living in an era that the AI and EEG are intersecting and we can decode EEG recordings better than ever and are able to obtain valuable insights and results from it.
+This page is an analysis and summarization of two papers that attempt to reconstruct images from EEG brain recordings. extracting visual information from EEG signals has been a long-standing research focus within the BCI field We are living in an era that the AI and EEG are intersecting and we can decode EEG recordings better than ever and are able to obtain valuable insights and results from it.
 This page is a part of a deep dive into one of the many applications of EEG-AI.
 If you're interested in knowing more about all the other applications of EEG-AI, please visit [EEG-AI Applications Hub](https://github.com/Avir-AI/EEG_Applications_Hub).